SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 */
 ```

 That *should* be all that is needed to use Synchronous mode.
-Note however that this mode has not been tested.
+Note however that this mode has not been tested rigorously.
 There is one potential issue - they specify that the low 6 bits of the baud register are not used and should be written as zero.
 Serial won't do that.
 It is not clear whether those bits, if non-zero, will cause problems or not.
 If you have problems operating as sync master (probably taking the form of clock generation problems), I would suggest trying `USARTn.BAUD &= 0xFFC0;` after Serial.begin.
 If it was broken, and that fixed it, or if you have experience with this mode, please let me know so that I can update this document.

 In Synchronous USART mode, the master will *continually* generate a clock signal, permitting the slave to communicate at any time. (unless you call serial.end, or set the pin to input; if you do things like that, make sure that you leave the pin in the idle state - that is, that it is either pulled down (with an external resistor) if the pin is not inverted, or pulled up (can use internal pullup) if it is)